Welcome to Sloane Letters Online

 The correspondence of Sir Hans Sloane (1660-1753) consists of thirty-eight volumes held at the British Library, London: MSS 4036-4069, 4075-4078.
 The letters are a rich source of information about topics such as scientific discourse, collections of antiquities, curiosities and books, patients’ illnesses, medical treatments and family history.
 Most of the letters were addressed to Sloane, but a few volumes were addressed to others (MSS 4063-4067) or written by Sloane (MSS 4068-4069).

 Currently, the project contains letter summaries for all of Sloane MSS 4037 and 4075, most of Sloane MSS 4038-4041 and some of Sloane MSS 4036, 4042-4044.
 Several of these entries also include transcriptions.
-CHECK THESE COMPLETIONS!
-Further entries and transcriptions will be available gradually.
+Further entries and transcriptions are being made available gradually.

 Random LetterAuthor: Hans Sloane